WordPress.com parent Automattic raises $300 million from Salesforce at a $3 billion valuation

 Founded in 2005, Automattic offers a range of tools and services beyond its core WordPress.com offering, including Tumblr, which it bought a few months back, long-form content platform Longreads, note-taking app Simplenote, a drag-and-drop file-sharing platform called CloudUp, a collaborative translation tool called GlotPress, and a survey-creating platform called Crowdsignal (formerly PollDaddy).

-While neither Salesforce nor Automattic have provided details of any planned integrations or product alignments between their respective services, Automattic did confirm that today’s news represents more than funding.
+While neither Salesforce nor Automattic have provided details of any planned integrations or product alignment between their respective services, Automattic did confirm that today’s news represents more than funding.
 “We’ll be working with each other to explore possible opportunities beyond the investment,” a spokesperson told VentureBeat.

 Reading between the lines, it’s not hard to see why Salesforce would invest such a gargantuan sum in a company best known for blogging.
 WordPress currently powers one-third of the web, which includes everything from small-time bloggers to publishers and online retailers.
 And several products in Automattic’s arsenal hint at the reasons Salesforce has elected to invest in the company.